qu0b/AST/README.md

 ## Intorduction

 Interactions between humans and computers have become common place.
 Although for robots to live alongside humans they need to possess some form of emotional intelligence.
-In this project we looked at how we can utilize the information harvested from natural language processing (NLP), to determine someone's sentiment.
-We especially looked at how emotionally intelligent a machine can become.
+In this project we look at how we can utilize the information harvested from natural language processing (NLP), to determine someone's sentiment.
+We especially look at how emotionally intelligent a machine can become.
 The goal of this project is to maximise the emotional quotient of a robot.
 Similar to the IQ the emotional quotient is a scale of how emotionally intelligent someone is.
-The first step was to have a knowledge base of emotions as done by.
+There first step would be a knowledge base of emotions from which we can infer the emotion from a given sentiment.

 The next step was to have scenarios created using a modeling procedure.
 These scenarios are depicted by a model.
 The user can create a scenario, which adjusts his environment to be in a specic state, depending on the user's mood.
-To be able to define scenarios it was necessary to create a Meta Model of the robots possible actions.
-The actions are then mapped to emotional values/moods from a knowledge base such as an ontology. **This has been achieved using SEMFIS, which helped us create an environment where users can define in what emotional state they have to be for an action from the robot to be made.** For future work, only a subset of actions needs to be classied by the users and the rest will be inferred.
-Additionally, fuzzy sets were also considered as an alternative and/or an addition to an ontology.
-It was even considered to integrate fuzzy sets into ontologies.
+To be able to define scenarios it was necessary to create a Metamodel of the robots possible actions.
+The actions are then mapped to emotional values/moods from a knowledge base such as an ontology.
+Only a linear scale of emotions need to be characterised and the rest is inferred.
+Additionally, fuzzy sets can also be considered as an alternative and/or an addition to an ontology.
+One can even consider to integrate fuzzy sets with ontologies.

-Finally, a validation environment was created with a subset of the specic case.
-To validate the scenario, a NAO robot was used.
-The microphone and the Software Development Kit (SDK) was used to capture audio clips and to communicate these clips to the Google servers via a REST API.
-The rst response from the API (speech to text) would be used to send another request.
+To validate the scenario, a NAO robot is used.
+The microphone and the Software Development Kit (SDK) of the NAO is used to capture audio clips and to communicate these clips to the Google servers via a REST API.
+The REST response from the API (speech to text) would be used to send another request.
 The second request would return the overall sentiment of the previously sent text.
-The value was used by the NAO to adjust the current scenario where a scenario is the current state of all the IOT devices in the local environment.
+The sentiment is then used by the NAO to adjust the current scenario (a scenario is the current state of all the IOT devices in the local environment).

-At first, we discuss a future case, how interactions between humans and machines will be in the next 15-20 years.
-Then a generic approach of how we would achieve the described future will be discussed.
-The technology necessary for the advancement will be evaluated.
-A specic case will be looked at of what is already possible.
-And, nally, we validated if the case actually works.
+Having a robot as an intelligent assistant e.g. a NAO at home will be like having a butler.
+He can run to different rooms, ensure everyone is safe and report anything suspicious.
+But, not only is the NAO interacting with the different devices inside of the house, he is interacting with the people that live there.
+For that, NAO needs emotional intelligence.
+For us to be able to make the NAO emotionally intelligent, we need a way for it to analyze and acts on signals e.g. the first step is converting sound waves into text.
+This is already one of the most difficult tasks for AI and falls into the AI-complete category.
+Not only is it necessary to identify which language, it is also necessary to identify the information correctly.
+The correct interpretation can be hard to find.
+Sarcasm among other language techniques is nearly impossible to detect.
+Each word in a sentence and its lexical meaning needs to be identified.
+After that, the semantics context needs to be determined.
+The NAO will not always interpret everything correctly.
+Giving the NAO fault tolerance and corrective mechanisms is essential.
+Of course, it is not necessary to have the lexical meaning of every word for the semantic analysis.
+It is rather the sentiment of each word that is needed.
+But since most systems run on commands, these commands need the lexical meaning.
+Having to solve the context and the sentiment increases processing.
+This has lead to centralized cloud solutions with light weight robot clients.

 ## Conceptulization

+We will dive deeper into more specific scenarios in which a robot uses various classification algorithms to determine the mood of the user.
+Not only will the machine classify the mood but it will also act upon the results.
+Imagine being able to have a personal assistant that, depending on how you feel, always knows what to do.
+In this project, scenarios are modelled by the user.
+The user will be able to model the scenarios from a Metamodel.
+The robot can then execute a scenario after classifying the user's emotions.
+An example of a scenario would be modeling the lamps of an apartment and assigning different colors to those lamps depending on the mood.
+It would also be possible to connect individual colors to a mood.
+This brings us the specific approach.

 Below we will describe six scenarios.
 These scenarios will clearly show what we wish to implement in our project.
 Each scenario has a use case description detailing what exactly it tries to achieve.
 The second part of each scenario describes the deliverables.
 These are the technologies/concepts that will be used/produced.
 The last part of each scenario are the key performance indicators.
 These are the values/variables that will be looked at to measure how successful our implementation is in fulfilling the described usecase.

+For our usecases we will follow the vertical transformation of data to knowledge.
+Our first usecase will be concentrated on the harvestation of data and bringing this data the long way from having weak semantics up to our final use case, where it will have strong semantics.
+At the risk of being too vague, our first use case starts off simple, so that the other two usecases can build upon it.

 ### Scenario 1: Voice to Text